Seednode/roulette/README.md

 If any other (or no) value is provided, the selected file will be random.

 Note: These patterns require sequentially-numbered files matching the following pattern: `filename###.extension`.

-## Refresh

-If a positive-value `refresh=<integer><unit>` query parameter is provided, the page will reload after that interval.

-This can be used to generate a sort of slideshow of files.

-Minimum accepted value is 500ms, as anything lower seems to cause inconsistent behavior.
-This might be changed in a future release.

-Supported units are `ns`, `us`/`µs`, `ms`, `s`, `m`, and `h`.

-## Caching

-If the `-c|--cache` flag is passed, the indices of all specified paths will be cached on start.

-This will slightly increase the delay before the application begins responding to requests, but should significantly speed up subsequent requests.

-If any `include=`/`exclude=` filters are specified in a given request, the cache will be bypassed for that specific request.

-The cache can be regenerated at any time by accessing the `/clear_cache` endpoint.

-If `--cache-file` is set, the cache will be loaded from the specified file on start, and written to the file whenever it is re-generated.

-## Info

-If the `-i|--info` flag is passed, six additional endpoints are registered.

-The first of these—`/html` and `/json`—return the contents of the index, in HTML and JSON formats respectively.

-If `--page-length` is also set, these can be viewed in paginated form by appending `/n`, e.g. `/html/5` for the fifth page.

-This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

-The remaining four endpoints—`/available_extensions`, `/enabled_extensions`, `/available_mime_types` and `/enabled_mime_types`—return information about the registered file types.

-## Statistics

-If the `--stats` flag is passed, an additional endpoint, `/stats`, is registered.

-When accessed, this endpoint returns a JSON document listing every file served, along with the number of times it has been served, its filesize, and timestamps of when it was served.

-If `--page-length` is also set, this can be viewed in paginated form by appending `/n`, e.g. `/stats/5` for the fifth page.

-## Russian
-If the `--russian` flag is passed, everything functions exactly as you would expect.

-That is, files will be deleted after being served.
-This is not a joke, you *will* lose data.

-This uses `os.Remove()` and checks to ensure the specified file is inside one of the paths passed to `roulette`.

-That said, this has not been tested to any real extent, so only pass this flag on systems you don't care about.

-Enjoy!

 ## Usage output
 ```